Welcome to MB Lawyers, Hertfordshire

 Mental Capacity

 You must be able to understand and be able to make specific decisions at the time they need to be made.
 This is what is called mental capacity as defined under the Mental Capacity Act 2005.
-The aim and presumption is that you do have mental capacity until it is shown otherwise.
+The aim and presumption are that you do have mental capacity until it is shown otherwise.

 Who will be responsible for the work on your matter?

-Maria Boulter will be responsible for the work on your matter.
-Maria Boulter is a Solicitor and the Sole Owner /Practitioner of M B Lawyers.
-With over 25 years’ experience, Maria Boulter will use all reasonable skill and care and will keep you updated on progress using plain language.
+M B Lawyers.
+I have been qualified for over 25 years.
+I will of course use all reasonable skill and care and will keep you updated on progress using plain language.

 Please also refer to my Privacy Notice